 Now you have learnt how to use the document.writeln command you can now start using one of the most useful applications of JavaScript, remote scripting.
-This allows you to write a JavaScript in a file which can then be 'called' from any other page on the web.
+This allows you to write a JavaScript in a file which can then be 'called' from any other page on the oes so ed it et web.

-This can be used for things on your own site which you may like to update site-wide (like a footer on the bottom of every page) or something used on remote sites (for e xample newsfeed or some counters).
+This can be used for things on your own site which you may like to update site-will (like a footer on the bottom of every page) or something used on remote sites (for xample newsfeed or some counters).